 Collins ice cubes are used for cocktails such as gin and tonic or whiskey soda.
 A stack of one-inch cubes would do the trick, but if you want an eye-catching drink, either make the ice spears from a Collins Ice Mold or cut them out of an ice block.

 Ice blocks are simply large chunks of ice frozen in a mold.
 They are sometimes removed from the freezer for a few minutes to make the sides colder to be shaken or blended without using ice cubes.
 Most ice shavers use ice blocks to produce shaved ice.
 Because it’s a large block of ice, it tends to be clear and non-porous (non-cloudy.)

 To make crushed ice at home, take freezer ice cubes and wrap them in a dishtowel.
 Use a mallet or meat tenderizer to pound the cubes.
 If you’re going to finish your drink in 20 minutes or less, it would be fairer.
 Crushed ice is used in desserts and cocktails.

 Nugget or pebble ice is produced using special technology.
 It makes small pieces of ice compressed from shaved ice.
 They have a porous structure and are softer than crushed ice.

-Some home refrigerators offer this type of ice, but they are often made in commercial or stand-alone ice makers.
+Some home refrigerators offer this type of ice, but they are often made in commercial machines or stand-alone ice makers.
 These pellets do not last long and are crystals known for their unique way to melt when exposed to heat.
-Nugget Ice is also well known as Sonic Ice, and they can be good for drinks that don’t mind a little dilution since the small pieces quickly melt.
+Nugget Ice is also well known as Sonic Ice, and it can be good for drinks that don’t mind a little dilution since the small pieces quickly melt.